sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/Sanskrit_devanAgarI_markdown.md

 **Format quotes** (mantras to be chanted are also counted as quotes) as follows -

-- Short quotes, involving 2-3 words should be placed within ""symobls.
+- Short quotes, involving less than 5 words should be placed within ""symobls.
-- Longer quotes should use the markdown >-symbol.
+- Longer quotes should use the markdown > symbol.
+(Use proper markdown formatting.)
-- Nested quotes should be similarly formatted.
+- Nested quotes should be similarly formatted per markdown rules.

-**Markdown formatting** will be used - so be careful not to mess with spaces.
+**Markdown formatting** will be used - so be careful when messing with spaces.

 Preserve **page numbers**, which come from scanning the page.
 For example, when you identify page number 922, format it as [[922]].
 You can make it appear in the mist of a paragraph which flows on to the next page.